jeffrizzo/bthome-zephyr/README.md

 Zephyr 3.4, so may well work with that release, though it hasn't been tested.

-One of the reasons for using Zephyr is its rich support of various microcontrollers and boards; the project has been tested with the Nordic nRF52840 Development Kit and the Lolin C3 Pico ESP32C3 board.
+One of the reasons for using Zephyr is its rich support of various microcontrollers and boards; the project has been tested with the Nordic nRF52840 Development Kit, the Lolin C3 Pico ESP32C3 board (as "esp32c3_devkitm"), the STM32 Nucleo WB55RG, and the Lolin32 Lite (as "esp32_devkitc_wroom").

 ## Features